 - Test email subject lines, send times, and more dialed-in list segments versus more broad.

-What you think customers do and what they actually do can be quite different, says Harling.
-“A lot of times your changes won’t affect things in the way you thought they might.
-People are complicated and predicting them isn’t easy, which is why A/B testing is so important.”
+What you think customers do and what they actually do can be quite different.
+Don’t approach tests assuming you’re right, because a lot of times your changes won’t affect things the way you think.
+People are complicated and predicting them isn’t easy.

 Making decisions based on data requires far more than simply comparing the current month to the previous month, says Procopio.
 “Look at how you were performing this time last year.
 Retailers have to account for the seasonality with their products and sales.”